usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-1/Developing a Successful Acquisition Strategy.md

 Key practices to support multi-vendor effectiveness include:

-* Definition of Done (DoD) and QASP clarity: Each task order should be anchored in clear, measurable expectations.
+* [Definition of Done (DoD)](https://www.atlassian.com/agile/project-management/definition-of-done) and [Quality Assurance Surveillance Plan (QASP)](https://www.dau.edu/acquipedia-article/quality-assurance-surveillance-plan-qasp) clarity: Each task order should be anchored in clear, measurable expectations.
 The DoD should be co-created or validated with the government team and shared openly across vendors.

 * Transparent task order processes: